MichaelHogers/ModularShiny/README.md

 - `helperDesign`: Contains common UI elements and themes.

 ## Deployment
-We use ShinyProxy to serve our Shiny applications.
-Other deployment methods may work as well, such as RStudio Connect.
+Repo focuses on ShinyProxy to serve applications.
+Other deployment methods, such as RStudio Connect, may work as well.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.